alejo-santos/jouna227/README.md

 💞 I’m open to collaborating on Exploratory Data Analysis (EDA) projects or anything related to Python.
 Let’s build something awesome together!
 📫 You can reach me via email at Jouna227@gmail.com.
 💬 Connect with me on Discord (@JaySantosPR) or find me on Instagram (@JaySantosPR).
 😄 My pronouns?
-Let’s go with “Try/Me”—a playful twist!
+Let’s go with “Try/Me”
 ⚡ Did you know?
 I have a soft spot for math.
 Calculus, in particular, gets my neurons firing! 🧠